CMD-at-ZIB/ZIBMolPy/README.md

 1. Go into the tests/ directory, which is located either in <br />
 `/usr/share/zibmolpy/tests`
 or <br />
-`~/share/zibmolpy/tests`.
+`~/usr/share/zibmolpy/tests`, or different, if you installed ZIBMolPy using prefix.

-2. Chose one of the tests cases.
+2. Choose one of the tests cases.
 The pentane_quick test takes the least amount of time to run.

 3. Depending on your gromacs version run either <br />
 `zgf_test test-desc-seq-gromacs-4.0.7.xml` <br />